 Feeling overwhelmed?
 Read my tips for nourishing yourself through times of high stress and anxiety.

-Your Favorite Comfort Foods Should Make Regular Appearances
+Your Comfort Food Favorites Should Make Regular Appearances

 Think about the foods you turn to when you feel sad, stressed, or lonely.
 Next, think about how often you consume these foods.